pranaygp/frontend-exercise/README.md

 ### Setup

+Install the [React Devtools](https://github.com/facebook/react-devtools) to easily debug and see what's going on in your React app.

 Open up your terminal and navigate to the directory you want this project in.
 Then clone this repository by running:
 ```
 git clone https://github.com/hack4impact-uiuc/frontend-exercise.git